n01r/WarpX/Docs/source/usage/parameters.rst

 ``TimeAveraged`` diagnostics only allow field data, which they output after averaging over a period of time, ``BackTransformed`` diagnostics are used when running a simulation in a boosted frame, to reconstruct output data to the lab frame, ``BoundaryScraping`` diagnostics are used to collect the particles that are absorbed at the boundary, throughout the simulation, and
-``ReducedDiags`` allow the user to compute some reduced quantity (particle temperature, max of a field) and write a small amount of data to text files.
+``ReducedDiags`` enable users to compute specific reduced quantities, such as particle temperature, energy histograms, or maximum field values, and efficiently save this in-situ analyzed data to files.
 Similar to what is done for physical species, WarpX has a class Diagnostics that allows users to initialize different diagnostics, each of them with different fields, resolution and period.
 This currently applies to standard diagnostics, but should be extended to back-transformed diagnostics and reduced diagnostics (and others) in a near future.